barchart/alerting-service-public/README.md

 JSON-out:

-	An array of "Alert" objects belonging to the specified user.
+	An array of "lert" objects belonging to the specified user.

 ##Unit Testing